On the basic locus of GSpin Shimura varieties with vertex stabilizer level: Introduction

 The key to showing the decomposition in part $(3)$ of Theorem \ref{thm: intro 1} is Proposition \ref{prop: key prop}, which is an analogue of the ``crucial lemma" in many previously studied cases.
 More precisely, we show that given a special lattice $M$ of type $h$, then either $\Lambda \subset M$ for a vertex lattice $\Lambda\subset \bV$ of type $\ge h$ or $\Lambda^\vee \subset M^\vee$ for a vertex lattice $\Lambda\subset \bV$ of type $\le h$.
 In fact, this notion of special lattice also applies to the lattices used to describe the $k$-points of many other RZ spaces including the unramified/ramified unitary RZ spaces with maximal parahoric level structures.
 Since our argument is a general argument that works for any special lattices, it can be applied to obtain the crucial lemmas for these cases too (see \cite{HLY} for an application in the ramified unitary case with vertex level).

 The geometric properties of $\cZ_{\red}^{(\ell)}(\Lambda)$ and $\cY_{\red}^{(\ell)}(\Lambda^\vee)$ including dimension and irreducibility often can be reduced to the ones of a generalized Deligne-Lusztig variety once we can prove the isomorphism $ \cZ_{\red}^{(\ell)}(\Lambda)\cong S_\Lambda$ (equivalently $\cY_{\red}^{(\ell)}(\Lambda^\vee)\cong R_\Lambda$) as in Theorem \ref{thm: intro 2}.
 First we construct a morphism $\Psi_{\cZ,\Lambda}$ (see Proposition \ref{prop: morphism BT strata to DLV}) from $\cZ_{\red}^{(\ell)}(\Lambda)$ to $S_\Lambda$ that induces a bijection on $k$-points.
 When $L$ is a self-dual lattice, \cite{HowardPappas} proves $\Psi_{\calZ,\Lambda}$ is an isomorphism using a result of Nisnevich \cite[Theorem 5.2]{Nisnevich} on a special case of a conjecture of Grothendieck.
 The analogue of this result is not known for parahorics, so instead we use a different method inspired by an alternative proof in the unitary case (see \cite{LTXZZ}).
 The idea is to show that, in addition to being a bijection on $k$-points, $\Psi_{Z,\Lambda}$ also induces isomorphisms on tangent spaces at closed points.
-In order to carry this out, we need to have a type of moduli description of the tangent space to the Shimura variety at closed points in the special fiber.
+In order to carry this out, we need to have an explicit description of the tangent space to the Shimura variety at closed points in the special fiber.
 This seems difficult to prove in general since the Hodge embedding has a very large dimension.
-Nevertheless, it turns out that using the deformation theoretic methods developed in \cite{KisinPappas} and \cite{KPZ}, we can obtain such a description, at least over the smooth locus of the Shimura variety.
+Nevertheless, it turns out that using the deformation theoretic methods developed in \cite{KisinPappas} and \cite{KPZ} (in particular the notion of very good Hodge embedding mentioned above), we can obtain such a description, at least over the smooth locus of the Shimura variety.
 Applying the argument for this smooth locus shows that the restriction of $\Psi_{\calZ,\Lambda}$ to an open dense subspace $\calZ^\circ_{\red}(\Lambda$) is an isomorphism.
 An abstract argument using the normality of $S_\Lambda$ then implies that $\Psi_{\calZ,\Lambda}$ is an isomorphism.